mh-8man/HangMan/README.md

 ```
 npm start

+# or start and clear cache whcih might be helpful

+npm start -- --reset-cache
 ```

 in case of failure that it is missing expo.
 You can install expo by ruunning the command. and then starting the game again.